A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 Most marinas are, to put it politely, a bit on the grimy side.
 Essex Marina, in complete contrast, is spotless.
 Barry’s office and sales area was so clean that we felt we needed to take our shoes off to enter it.
 And someone cleaning the bathrooms as Dorie walked past gave her a squinted eye.
 We concluded that in our forty years of boating, Essex Marina is the cleanest, neatest, most put together marina we have ever seen, even though parts of it were underwater at the time.
 Yes, we have been to the Tides Inn, the number one rated boating destination on the Chesapeake, but we stayed ashore in the Inn and never checked out the dock facilities.
 But I can’t believe they would beat those at the Essex Marina.

 We got squared away in our slip, but the water was so high that even at the Essex Marina with its floating docks required walking through ankle deep water to get to shore.
 Check the far right of the picture above and see if you can follow the dock.
-And as we sloshed ashore to get lunch, the skies opened up again such that we arrived at a lovely, quaint deli masquerading as two puddles.
+As we sloshed ashore to get lunch, the skies opened up again such that we arrived at a lovely, quaint deli masquerading as two puddles.
 And then the same happened when we packed all our gear and headed to the quaint Essex Inn, a classic New England country bed and breakfast.
 I felt like a homeless person walking into the restaurant area with sopping wet shoes wearing a T-shirt and bathing suit, lugging a knapsack, garment bag, and duffle, and sporting a baseball hat completely soaked from the effects of several rain storms.
 "Oh, you all look lovely,” they smiled at us as we apologized, and quickly got us to our room and out of sight.

 We wake up, and we aren’t sleeping in narrow V-berths.
 And today is a holiday.
 And we are in a huge kingsize bed in a beautiful New England inn.
 Sleeping on our boat is fine, but staying here is a treat under any condition.